lloydsargent/Raspberry-Pico2-Qemu/README.md

 * Step 3

-Move `rp2350.c` into `qemu/hw/arm` folder.
+Okay, I lied: move `rp2350.c` into `qemu/hw/arm` folder.
 That's it for that file.
+Technically, there isn't an `rp2350.c` so it really **isn't** a lie... whatever.
+Just move it.

 * Step 4

-Do **NOT** just copy `Kconfig` and `meson.build` over the original ones.
+Do **NOT** copy `Kconfig` and `meson.build` over the original ones.
 You probably will get build errors.
 Also, I don't know how to fix it because I don't.
 This was all hacked together.
-Someone else suggested "copy them over" and it just didn't work. ⚠️ **You have been warned**
+Someone else suggested "copy them over" and it just didn't work.

+> ⚠️ **You have been warned**
+>
+> If copying the files over works today, it may break in the future.
+Seen it happen and you will waste a valuable part of your life making it better.
+Just follow step 5 and step 6.
+I'm to save your life. 😁

 * Step 5